DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/quickstarts/1_client_credentials.md

 In this quickstart, the client will not have an interactive user and will authenticate with IdentityServer using a client secret.

-Add this client definition to Config.cs:
+Add this client definition to *Config.cs*:

 ```cs
 public static IEnumerable<Client> Clients =>